 • Capsaicin Power: The heat in hot sauce comes from capsaicin, a compound found in chili peppers.
 This substance tricks the brain into thinking it’s being burned, which is why spicy foods can feel so intense.

-• A Worldwide Favorite: While Mexico and the U.S. are known for their hot sauce cultures, many countries have their own unique versions.
+• A Worldwide Favorite: While Mexico and the U.S. are known for their hot sauces, many countries have their own unique versions.
 Korean gochujang, West African peri-peri, and Caribbean scotch bonnet sauces are just a few examples.

 • Health Benefits: Capsaicin has been linked to various health benefits, including boosting metabolism, reducing inflammation, and even contributing to heart health.